otabv/mah-webb.github.io/courses/da606a/workshops/ws4.md

 title: Workshop 4
 ---

-# Workshop 4 - Connecting to web service
+# Workshop 4 - Connecting to web services

 Today we will connect the Arduino to web services like <http://xively.com>, <http://zapier.com> and <http://twitter.com>.